 The Fund limits its exposure to credit risk, the risk that the issuer of a debt security will not pay its par value upon maturity, by primarily investing in United States Government and securities issued by certain agencies of the U.S. Government that are explicitly or implicitly guaranteed by the U.S. Government along with municipal bonds and investment grade corporate bonds.
-The U.S. treasury and agency securities are rated AA+.
-The municipal bonds are rated AA- to AAA.
+The U.S. Treasury securities are not rated.
+The agency securities are rated AA+.
+The municipal bonds are rated AA to AAA.
 The corporate bonds are rated BBB+ to AAA.
 The Fund investment policy does not address credit risk.